2022IsHere/Embedded-linux/lab8/Readme.md

 ```
 pi@raspberrypi:~ $ sudo service lighttpd force-reload
 ```
 Well, where is our error message?
-Try checking out following things:
+Try checking out following files, and study what kind messages each contains:
 ```
 pi@raspberrypi:~ $ sudo systemctl status lighttpd.service
 pi@raspberrypi:~ $ sudo tail -20 /var/log/lighttpd/error.log
 pi@raspberrypi:~ $ sudo tail -20 /var/log/syslog
 ```
-QUESTION #2: Where did you find information on which file and line your error was?
-Get the relevant error message to file result2, put it into lab8/results repo path, commit and push.
+QUESTION 2: Where did you find information on which file and line your error was?
+Get the relevant error message to file errors.txt, put it into lab8/results repo path, commit and push.

 Finally, remove the offending line from config, save file and start service.
 Check that it runs normally again.
 (Hint: force-reload requires the service is running, so it may fail.
 You need to <b>start</b> the service.
 > There is a nice summary on systemctl features: https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units (and of course chapter 18.10 in NDG Linux course).